 When Is Side-Sleeping Safe for Your Baby?

-Side-sleeping may be a common practice for adults, but is it safe to put your baby to sleep on her side?
-Find out at what age babies can sleep on their sides, and why the back-sleeping position is recommended to reduce the risk of Sudden Infant Death Syndrome (SIDS).
+Side-sleeping might be common for adults, but is it safe for newborns or older babies to sleep on their side?
+Find out at what age babies can sleep on their side, and why the back-sleeping position is recommended to reduce the risk of sudden infant death syndrome (SIDS).

 Is It OK for Babies to Be Put to Sleep on Their Sides?